MahaBukhari/Determinants-of-Foreign-Direct-Investment-in-EU/README.md

-# Determinants-of-Foreign-Direct-Investment-in-EU
+**Foreign Direct Investment in the EU: Determinants and Insights**

+Foreign Direct Investment (FDI) is central to economic integration, capital flows, and growth within the European Union.
+Yet, FDI is not evenly distributed across member states.
+Why do some economies consistently attract large inflows while others lag behind?
+This project investigates the economic and institutional determinants of FDI across 27 EU countries between 2001 and 2025, drawing on panel data and econometric analysis.

+**Research Focus**

-This repository presents an empirical study of the determinants of Foreign Direct Investment (FDI) in the European Union (EU) using a panel dataset of 27 countries from 2001 to 2025.
-The analysis investigates how market size, macroeconomic stability, trade openness, public debt, unemployment, and political stability influence FDI inflows across member states.
+Examines the influence of market size, public debt, trade openness, unemployment, and political stability on FDI inflows.
-The project is implemented in Stata, and the results are presented in a Jupyter Book / GitHub Pages format similar to a digital handbook.

-**Research Motivation**

-FDI is a key driver of growth, technology transfer, and integration into global value chains.
-The EU, as one of the world’s largest and most integrated economic regions, provides a unique case for analyzing how different economic and institutional factors attract foreign investors.
-This study addresses three core questions:

-Does market size (GDP) remain the strongest determinant of FDI in the EU?

-Does trade openness amplify FDI inflows within the single market?

-Do fiscal and institutional factors (e.g., debt, political stability) affect investor decisions?
+Evaluates whether political stability within the EU reduces the explanatory power of some commonly cited factors.

+**Methodology**

+Balanced panel dataset covering 27 EU member states, 2001–2025.

+Data processing includes log transformations and winsorization to manage skewness and outliers.

+Estimation strategies: Fixed Effects (FE) and Random Effects (RE) models, with the Hausman test guiding model selection.

+Robustness checks for heteroskedasticity and multicollinearity.

+**Main Findings**

+Market size and trade openness emerge as the strongest and most consistent drivers of FDI.

+Public debt significantly deters FDI, reflecting investors’ sensitivity to fiscal sustainability.

+Unemployment and political stability show weaker explanatory power, likely because EU membership already provides a baseline of institutional and political security.